Parents and Guardians:

 Detailed in the pages that follow is the School Reopening Plan.
 Our goal is to safely educate our students to the greatest extent possible.
 We feel this plan best addresses that goal.
 This plan is fluid; it has undergone a number of changes, and will continue to be adjusted due to the rapidly changing circumstances of this pandemic and student needs.
 This plan is an outline of the procedures the school will operate under.
 A number of details have been left out, as they are too numerous to mention, and some have yet to be worked out.

-Input we received from the survey that was sent earlier in the summer was considered in laying out this plan.
-For students/ families who do not feel comfortable returning for face-to-face instruction, classes will be broadcast virtually so students at home can participate online.
+Input we received from the two surveys that were sent earlier in the summer was considered in laying out this plan.
+For students/ families who do not feel comfortable returning for face-to-face instruction, classes will be broadcast virtually so students can participate online.

 The recommendations and procedures in this plan were developed in coordination with the following individuals and organizations: